augustine-aj/SentimentSpectrum/README.md

    Go to http://localhost:5000/ to access the web application.

 ## 📥 Data Collection Process
-Make sure ChromeDriver is properly installed and configured for Selenium to scrape live reviews.
+Make sure ChromeDriver/ is properly installed and configured for Selenium to scrape live reviews.
 Follow the instructions in the application to collect and process real-time data.

 ## 📂 SentimentSpectrum Project Directory Structure
 SentimentSpectrum/